-303.1 Scoring Divisions
+303.2 Scoring Divisions

-With the exception of national championship events, scoring divisions are at the discretion of the event host and may be separated by gender, age group, swimwear, specialty categories, or any other method suitable to the swimmers served.
+With the exception of national championship swims, scoring divisions are at the discretion of the event host and may be separated by gender, age group, swimwear, specialty categories, or any other method suitable to the swimmers served.

-- 303.1.1 Scoring divisions shall be subject to the following: - A Scoring divisions shall be the same for men and women. - B Separate scoring divisions may be contested at the same time, with results tabulated separately. - C If awards are given, they shall be of equal value for men and women and for all age groups. - D With the exception of national championships, requirements defined in articles 307.7.5 and 307.7.6 may be waived by the Long Distance Committee chair to facilitate the development of new or revised awards systems. - 303.1.2 Standard USMS gender scoring divisions consist of: - A Individual-Open, women, and men. - B Relay-Women, men, and mixed.
+- 303.1.3 Scoring divisions shall be subject to the following: - A Scoring divisions shall be the same for men and women. - B Separate scoring divisions may be contested at the same time, with results tabulated separately. - C If awards are given, they shall be of equal value for men and women and for all age groups. - D With the exception of national championship swims, requirements defined in articles 307.7.5 and 307.7.6 may be waived by the Long Distance

+Committee chair to facilitate the development of new or revised awards systems.

-- 303.1.3 Standard USMS age group scoring divisions consist of: - A Individual-Open and 18-24, 25-29, 30-34 ... (five-year age groups as high as necessary). - B Relay-Open and 18+, 25+, 35+...
-(10-year age groups as high as necessary), the age of the youngest relay member determining the age group. - 303.1.4 Standard USMS swimwear scoring divisions consist of category I and category II swimwear as defined in article 303.7.
+- 303.2.2 Standard USMS gender scoring divisions consist of: - A Individual-Open, women, and men. - B Relay-Women, men, and mixed. - 303.2.3 Standard USMS age group scoring divisions consist of: - A Individual-Open and 18-24, 25-29, 30-34 ... (five-year age groups as high as necessary). - B Relay-Open and 18+, 25+, 35+...
+(10-year age groups as high as necessary), the age of the youngest relay member determining the age group. - 303.2.4 Standard USMS swimwear scoring divisions consist of Category I and Category II swimwear as defined in article 303.7.